embeddeddreams/talls-team-177c1/src/pages/index.md

   - type: hero_section
     title: Hire all team, not only freelancers
     content: >-
-      Our developer team have ability of different kind of
+      Our developer team have a wide range of
     actions:
       - label: Try Free
         url: /pricing